 This service maps the proximity of vegetation to electricity network apparatus in 3D using airborne LiDAR and assigns an individual tree risk value.
 Users interact with the service through a graphic user interface (GUI) accessed via a web browser login portal.
 The following types of information are delivered:

 This service enables accurate measurement of tree clearances once tree surgeons have cut-back encroaching vegetation.
 A GPS-enabled hand-held laser device accurately records the new clearance distance between the vegetation and the nearest network apparatus.
-This measurement device transmits the clearance data by SATCOM back into the RiMiT Engine™ which automatically updates the corresponding vegetation’s new risk value in the RiMiT Compute™ risk management portal.
+This measurement device transmits the clearance data by SATCOM back into RiMiT™ which automatically updates the corresponding vegetation’s new risk value in the RiMiT Compute™ risk management portal.

 Using an additional LiDAR dataset, this service utilises growth-modelling algorithms to assess the future clearance, and therefore risk value, of encroaching vegetation.
 Using this analysis, clients can anticipate when and where trees will need to be cut on their networks thereby ensuring the most efficient use of limited resources.
 This service creates, in essence, a living dataset in which vegetation values are regularly updated to ensure that maximum value is derived from expensive airborne LiDAR data collection.

-This service monitors the accuracy of the predictive growth model through the use of very-high spatial resolution Earth observation (EO) data.
-Growth Verification Sites (GVS) are created across the network in which actual clearance measurements are derived from EO data using advanced image processing techniques.
+This service monitors the accuracy of the predictive growth model through use of very-high spatial resolution UAV photogrammetry.
+Growth Verification Sites (GVS) are created across the network in which actual clearance measurements are derived from UAV data using advanced image processing techniques.
 These measurements are used to assess the growth model performance and advise the client as to when they may wish to plan a new airborne LiDAR collection campaign.
-The use of EO data maximises the value from airborne LiDAR data collection and helps to reduce carbon emissions from repeated collection flights.
+The use of UAVs to capture data maximises the value from airborne LiDAR data collection and helps to reduce carbon emissions from repeated collection flights.